 The duties of this position may be adapted to changing organisational requirements as determined by the Toora Women Inc. planning processes.
 Any change to the job description will not occur without consultation with the staff concerned.

-Some out of hours and on-call work may be required.

 Must possess a current driver’s license and be willing to drive.

 Must possess Working with Vulnerable People Registration and successful Police Check.